Pin It!

 1. Mash the banana with a fork until smooth and there are no large pieces left.

-3. Heat a small non-stick skillet on medium-high heat and spray with cooking spray.
+3. Heat a small non-stick skillet on medium-high heat and spray with cooking spray or melted butter.

 4. Scoop 1/3 cup of pancake batter and pour into pan slowly.
 The batter will be thick so you may need to spread with a spoon.